Instruct Simon

 £7m CAR arbitration claim arising from alleged damage to a school’s foundations.

-His work in these areas includes: s994 petitions, allegations of negligence against insolvency practitioners, applications to restrain presentation/advertisement of petitions; claims under s277 Companies Act 1985; derivative claims by minority shareholders; claims against LPA Receivers; validation orders under s127 Insolvency Act 1986; financial assistance for the purpose of the purchase of a company’s shares.
+Aside from s994 petitions and applications to restrain presentation/advertisement of petitions, Simon’s work includes: allegations of negligence against insolvency practitioners; company deadlock and applications under ss301-306 Companies Act 2006; fraudulent/wrongful trading cf ss213, 214 Insolvency Act 1986; derivative claims by minority shareholders; claims against LPA Receivers; claims against liquidators; validation orders under s127 Insolvency Act 1986; financial assistance for the purpose of the purchase of a company’s shares.

 Featured Company & Insolvency cases